SLINGhub/MSOrganiser/CONTRIBUTING.md

 2. If you have forked and cloned the project before and it has been a while since you worked on it, [pull changes from the original repo](https://help.github.com/articles/merging-an-upstream-repository-into-your-fork/) to your clone by using `git pull upstream master`.
 3. Make your changes:
     * Write your code.
-    * Test your code (bonus points for adding unit tests) .
+    * Test your code (bonus points for adding unit tests).
     * Document your code so that others can understand.
-    * Run the unit test in Python
+    * Run the unit test in Python.
+Refer to the Developer Documentation to see how this is done.
 4. Commit and push your changes.
 5. Submit a [pull request](https://guides.github.com/activities/forking/#making-a-pull-request).